Wajima, Ishikawa: History

 The area around Wajima was part of ancient Noto Province, and was a noted seaport for trade with the Asian continent.
 During the Sengoku Period (1467–1568), the area was contested between the Hatakeyama clan, Uesugi clan and Maeda clan, with the area becoming part of Kaga Domain under the Edo period Tokugawa shogunate.
 It remained a noted seaport for the Kitamaebune coastal trade between Osaka and Hokkaido.

 Following the Meiji restoration, the area was organised into Hōsu and Fugeshi districts.
 The town of Wajima was established with the creation of the modern municipalities system on April 1, 1889.
 It was raised to city status on March 31, 1954 after merging with the neighbouring villages of Oya, Kawarada, Konosu, Nishiho, Mii, and Najimi.
 On February 1, 2006, the town of Monzen was merged into Wajima.

 On March 25, 2007, the 2007 Noto earthquake caused one death, 279-356 injuries (26 of them seriously), and damage to property in Wajima and other parts of Ishikawa Prefecture.
 Around 6,056 houses were affected by the quake, 476 of them were completely destroyed.

+On January 1, 2024, the 2024 Noto earthquake struck the city, with a subsequent fire destroying many structures in the city centre.

 Government

-Wajima has a mayor-council form of government with a directly-elected mayor and a unicameral city legislature of 20 members.
+Wajima has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.